aosabook/500lines/ci/chapter.rst

 ````

-When 'update_repo.sh' file finishes running in 'repo_observer.py', the repository observer checks for the existence of the .commit_id file.
+When `update_repo.sh` finishes running in `repo_observer.py`, the repository observer checks for the existence of the `.commit_id` file.
 If the file does exist, then we know we have a new commit, and we need to notify the dispatcher so it can kick off the tests.
-The repository will try to communicate with the dispatcher server by checking its status first by connecting to it and sending a 'status' request, to make sure there are no problems with the dispatcher server and to make sure it is ready for instruction.
+The repository observer will check the dispatcher server's status by connecting to it and sending a 'status' request, to make sure there are no problems with it, and to make sure it is ready for instruction.

 ````python
         if os.path.isfile(".commit_id"):